bbest/rmarkdown-example/rmarkdown_example/README.md

 _Note_.
 Besides the \*.Rmd and \*.md files, the outputs are binary in format and therefore just bloat the repository without adding novel information.
 Simply add entries like `*.pdf` and `*.docx` and `*.html` to [.gitignore](./.gitignore) to prevent these files from being tracked and uploaded to the github repository.

 _More_.
-For a deeper example with customization with figure/ table numbering, check out [bbest/dissertation](http://github.com/bbest/dissertation).
+For a deeper example of customization with figure/ table numbering, check out [bbest/dissertation](http://github.com/bbest/dissertation).

 ## Bibliography